GoogleCloudPlatform/ml-on-gcp/gae_serve/README.md

 ### Healthcheck

-Note that in the `main.py` file, the model is not loaded until the first request has been received.
-For the model
+For information about configuring the service's healthcheck, see the [documentation](https://cloud.google.com/appengine/docs/flexible/nodejs/configuring-your-app-with-app-yaml#health_checks).

 ### Autoscaling

-TODO
+For information about configuring the service's autoscaling, see the [documentation](https://cloud.google.com/appengine/docs/flexible/nodejs/configuring-your-app-with-app-yaml#services).